swamipasam/RobotFrameworkDesktopAppTestProj/README.md

 - You can configure dependencies in `conda.yaml`.

-Note: Visual Studio IDE was used with plug ins "Robocorp Code, Robot Framework Language Server" for script creation and tested only on Windows 11 OS
+Note: Visual Studio IDE was used with plug ins "Robocorp Code, Robot Framework Language Server"